LIME-ESA/lime_tbx/README.md

 See the [open issues](https://github.com/LIME-ESA/lime_tbx/issues) for a full list of proposed features (and known issues).

+If you wish to contribute to the `lime_tbx` project, please check the <a href="./CONTRIBUTING.md">Contributing Guide</a>.

 ## Development Guide

-If you wish to contribute to the **lime_tbx** project, please check the <a href="./CONTRIBUTING.md">Contributing Guide</a>.
+### Versioning

+Version changes and descriptions are stored in the <a href="./CHANGELOG.md">CHANGELOG</a>.
+This file is updated each time a new version is released.

-### 1. Setting Up the Environment
+### Setting Up the Environment

-To prepare your development environment, follow these steps:
+To prepare your environment for development, testing or deployment, follow these steps:

 1. **Install Pre-commit Hooks**
-    Install the pre-commit hooks to automatically check code styling:
+    Install the `pre-commit` hooks to automatically check code styling:
     ```sh
     pre-commit install
     ```